BOJ Governor Kuroda comments at news conference

 On whether an oil-induced temporary slowdown in inflation could hurt inflation expectations:

-"I don't think such a risk is materialising or that it will materialise in the future...we'll carefully monitor the output gap, medium- and long-term inflation expectations as well as companies' price-setting activities.
+"I don't think such a risk is materializing or that it will materialize in the future...we'll carefully monitor the output gap, medium- and long-term inflation expectations as well as companies' price-setting activities.

 "For now, I don't think the underlying slowdown in inflation, driven largely by sharp falls in oil prices, will immediately affect the broad price trend."